-CANADIAN MENTAL HEALTH AMBASSADOR, AUTHOR & PRESENTER
+CANADIAN MENTAL HEALTH AMBASSADOR, AUTHOR, AND MOTIVATIONAL SPEAKER

 2017/2018 FACE OF MENTAL ILLNESS